FAQs

 Changing your address

-I am a granter/attorney and have moved address, do need to tell you about this?
+- I am a granter/attorney and have moved address, do need to tell you about this?

-Using your PoA in Scotland or England
+Using your PoA in or outside of Scotland

-Can a Scottish PoA be used in England?
+- Can a Scottish PoA be used in England?

-Can a non-Scottish PoA be used in Scotland?
+- Can a non-Scottish PoA be used in Scotland?

 Can a Scottish PoA be used outside the UK?